RealParSec/Yeast-Beast/README.md

 # Yeast Beast
-Garry's Mod's first alcohol production addon.
+Garry's Mod's first alcohol production addon on the market.

 ## What is Yeast Beast?
-It was paid addon made back in 2017.
-It is first Garry's Mod addon which covered alcohol production more in depth.
+It was first addon to cover moonshine production more in depth.
+It allows to create mash, ferment it and distil it.
+It was originally sold on GMS but became free as I didn't have enough time to provide proper support expected from paid product.

-## Why abandon it?
+## Warning
-In 2019 I lost ability to provide propper support you would expect from paid product and made decision to ddistribute it for free.
-So this repository was created and you are free to do whatever you want as the license suggests.
+This adddon is pretty outdated, should still work, but I do not provide any support due to the fact I mentioned above.